Kris Taylor: Non-League

 After his management spell at Walsall Wood ended, he returned to playing with Chasetown of the Northern Premier League Division One South East, making six appearances in the 2020–21 season.
 He also worked as a coach at the club.
 He made 31 appearances in the 2021–22 season, scoring one goal, as he helped the "Scholars" to reach the play-offs.
 He did not feature in the play-off final defeat to Belper Town.
 He made 37 appearances in the 2022–23 campaign, scoring one goal and making five assists.
 He continued playing for the club at the age of 40, featuring 32 times in the 2023–24 campaign, including in the Walsall Senior Cup final defeat to Rushall Olympic.
 He played 37 games in the 2024–25 campaign, including in the Staffordshire Senior Cup final win over Rushall Olympic.

 In September 2025, Taylor joined Midland League Premier Division club Dudley Town.
+He returned to Chasetown and then signed with Stafford Town on Boxing Day.
+He played 17 games for Stafford in the second half of the 2025–26 campaign, including the play-off semi-final defeat to Eccleshall.